 \subsection{Automorphisms of the procongruence pants complex and orientations}

 For $d(S)=1$, the pants complex $C_P(S)$ coincides with the Farey graph $\rm F$.
-This is the $1$-skeleton of a $2$-dimensional simplicial complex $\Delta$, whose geometric realization $|\Delta|$ identifies with a tessellation of the cuspidal bordification $\ol{\H}$ of the hyperbolic plane.
+This is the $1$-skeleton of a $2$-dimensional simplicial complex $\Delta$, whose geometric realization $|\Delta|$ is identified with a tessellation of the cuspidal bordification $\ol{\H}$ of the hyperbolic plane.
 The homeomorphism $|\Delta|\cong\ol{\H}$ becomes a conformal isomorphism when $|\Delta|$ is given the piecewise equilateral flat structure.
-The \emph{orientation of the Farey graph} $\rm F$ (and so of $C_P(S)$ for $d(S)=1$) is then simply the orientation of $\Delta$ associated to the complex structure of $\ol{\H}$.
+The \emph{orientation of the Farey graph} $\rm F$ (and hence of $C_P(S)$ for $d(S)=1$) is then simply the orientation of $\Delta$ associated to the complex structure of $\ol{\H}$.